Rose Marie: Personal life

 Rose Marie was married to trumpeter Bobby Guy from 1946 until his death in 1964.
 The couple had one daughter, television producer Georgiana Guy Rodrigues.

 Though it was presented in the press as romantic, in the 1970s Rose Marie maintained a platonic relationship with Pussycat Theaters co-owner Vince Miranda.

 In her later years, Rose Marie was active on social media, particularly developing a following on Twitter, where she offered support for women who, like her, had suffered from sexual harassment.

 Death

 Rose Marie died at her home in the Van Nuys neighborhood of Los Angeles on December 28, 2017, at the age of 94.
 Nell Scovell memorialized her as "the patron saint of female comedy writers".

 Rose Marie's long-time friend and agent, Harlan Boll, says that the legendary actress's death had to do with "age problems."

-Boll was with Marie shortly before she passed away.
-He explained to reporters that Marie had lain down to rest on Thursday afternoon, and by the time her caregiver checked in on her, to see if she wanted something to eat, and discovered she had stopped breathing."
+Boll was with Marie shortly before she died.
+He explained to reporters that Marie had lain down to rest on Thursday afternoon, and by the time her caregiver checked in on her, to see if she wanted something to eat, she discovered she had stopped breathing.